Trophy Bass Fishing on Lake Fork Reservoir in Texas

 Lake Fork Reservoir is Located approximately 90 miles east of Dallas, Texas.
 It is 27,640 acres of bass fishing paradise.
 The lake is home to the state record largemouth bass at 18.18 lbs and also 38 of the top 50 bass caught in the state.
 Each year the lake produces many fish over the 13 lb mark.

 Jordan Shipley of The University of Texas Longhorns

 Tom Dick with 10 lb bass

-Craig's boat is a 2005 Skeeter ZX250 Powered by a 250 HPDI Yamaha.
+Craig's boat is a state of the art Skeeter ZX250 Powered by a 250 HPDI Yamaha.
 This is a dual console boat for your comfort and safety.
 His boat has the latest Humminbird graphs with side and down imaging technology.
 He fishes only artificial baits and practices catch and release.

 Craig with Lake Fork 9.05 lbs

 We can arrange for lodging at many of the hotels and motels at the Lake Fork.
 Some that we recommend are:

 marina, lake fork fish, lake fork bass fish, lake fork alligators, lake fork tackle, lake fork night fishing,

 Current Lake Fork Fishing Report